-- Metabolism decreases and appetite increases after weight loss are a normal adaptation to weight loss (and frequently the cause of weight regain!) that need to be planned for or management for long-term maintenance.
+- Metabolism decreases and appetite increases after weight loss are a normal adaptation to weight loss (and frequently the cause of weight regain!) that need to be planned for or managed for long-term maintenance.

-If weight loss over 50 is important to you, and a new approach to long-term weight management is needed.
+If weight loss over 50 is important to you, a new approach to long-term weight management is needed.

 You can think of weight management as occurring over 3 specific seasons of life:

 - Season of monitoring weight loss (weight maintenance)

 All seasons are normal, not reflective of whether you are “good” or “bad” as a person and are periods where you may need professional support.
 You can find out more about how I can help you here.

 Successful weight loss over 50 requires that you understand the following:

 - Whatever behaviors you follow to lose the weight have to be more or less maintained in order to keep it off.
 (So don’t follow a plan where you can’t eat birthday cake!)